davesmith4398/best_practice_membranes/README.md

 # Contributing to the effort

 This document is intended to be a guide that strikes a balance between completeness and prioritization.
 Think of this as a "quick-start" guide to express key concepts, with references to other sources for further information.
 If you would like to work on a section, please put your name in comments near the section or subsection title.
-You are welcome to work on latex "subfiles" or directly in the main document ("membranes.tex").
+You are welcome to work on latex "subfiles" or directly in the main document ("membranes_good.tex").
 As discussed below, all contributions will be reviewed through pull requests, as well as sign-off from authors before submission.

 # Paper writing as code development